 Someone took this pic of me when I was standing in for the Station Commander at a sports event

-In my final weeks at Digby, when I was the Acting Station Commander in the CO's absence, I had three major problems to deal with.
+In my final weeks at Digby, I was the Acting Station Commander in the CO's absence and I had three major problems to deal with.
 First, there was the intense national media interest in six courts-martial of airmen serving at RAF Digby who had been charged with drugs offences.
 In the interests of justice, any forthcoming court-martial had to be notified to the media several weeks in advance and, because of the mystique that always surrounded Digby, it was inevitable that large numbers of media would wish to be present.
 They were, and I found myself having to act as my own PRO.

 The second problem was when someone who should have known better called me in when he had just returned from a visit to GCHQ.
 "There's something I really must tell you," he said to me in some excitement.
 "I've just had a briefing about a project called Zircon.
 It's classified VRK - very restricted knowledge.
 I had to sign a special access list."